1989 Chinese protests by region: Hangzhou杭州

-Hefei
+Hefei合肥

 Some of the earliest student demonstrations to have occurred in Hefei started on the evening of April 25, 1989, with the broadcasting of the April 26 Editorial.
 By April 27 the demonstrations started to pick up momentum with large crowds participating.

 On May 17 over 10,000 students, teachers, and writers started marching demanding internal government reform.
 Students from the Chinese University of Science and Technology, who had participated in the 1986 protests, also joined in saying they would be silenced no longer.

 Roughly 3,000 students and 400 workers and demobilized soldiers demonstrated during a Great Chinese Protest Day demonstration on May 28.
 Four days later on June 1 another 1,500 students would march in a show of solidarity with students in Shanghai.
 On the same day another 300 would pay homage to a student who died by falling under a train on his way back from Tiananmen Square.

-Jinan
+Jinan济南

 One of the earliest demonstrations reported from Jinan, which happened on April 27, 1989, was due to the April 26 Editorial.
 By at least May 18 thousands were marching in Jinan in support of the Beijing students and demonstrated about problems in their own province.

 On May 24 for the first time in the city roughly 1,000 workers went on strike.
 A day later an estimated 10,000 students, workers, and citizens marched.
 May 25, also saw students try to force their way onto trains that were now off limits to them.

 On June 4 over 4,000 students marched in Jinan holding wreaths and mourned for the deaths in Beijing.
 Reportedly, they painted anti-Li Peng slogans on public transport vehicles like buses.

-Nanjing
+Nanjing南京

 April 17, 1989, saw a petition to the police from roughly 10,000 students from different campuses across Nanjing for permission to march in mourning of Hu Yaobang’s death.
-The police response was to ask students to not to protest citing difficulty in maintaining public order.
+The police response was to ask students not to protest citing difficulty in maintaining public order.
 Although the students acquiesced to this, the Public Security Department still expected demonstrations to occur.

 By April 20 students began blocking traffic and espousing radical ideas unrelated to Hu's death.
 The Jiangsu Party Committee filed a series of reports mentioning the students moving to the Bell Tower Square and demanding that their movement be recognized as patriotic and that officials do something about corruption and government transparency.

 People began demonstrating in larger crowds after the release of the April 26 Editorial.
 By May 19 over 10,000 protesters were marching in the streets of Nanjing.
 Two days later workers from the nearby Nanjing Rubber Plant announced a strike, and journalists and teachers joined the protesting students.

 Nanjing saw over 30,000 demonstrators turn out on May 28 whose targets were Deng Xiaoping and Premier Li Peng.